 - Risk factors for stroke and coronary heart disease were collected by two self-administered questionnaires at baseline as well as smoking status

-- Height, weight, body mass index calculation and blood pressure measurement were done at baseline
+- Height, weight, BMI calculation and blood pressure measurement were done at baseline

 - Cause-specific death was determined (median time of follow-up was 9.1 years, mean was 7.7 years).